-Welcome to glorious Kauai.
-Here, in Hawaii’s garden, majestic waterfalls cascade into pristine canyons, and the rugged Nā Pali coastline spurs wonder in the heart of visitors and locals alike.
+Here, in Hawaii’s glorious garden, majestic waterfalls cascade into pristine canyons, and the rugged Nā Pali coastline spurs wonder in the hearts of visitors and locals alike.
 There is much to do in Hawaii’s garden, so let’s get started with some of our favorite attractions.

 Captain Andy’s Sailing Adventures